awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ## Backward compatibility<a name="replication-backward-compat-considerations"></a>

 The latest version of the replication configuration XML is V2\.
 XML V2 replication configurations are those that contain the `Filter` element for rules, and rules that specify S3 Replication Time Control \(S3 RTC\)\.
-In V2 replication configurations, Amazon S3 doesn't replicate delete markers for tag\-based rules\.
-Therefore, you must set the `DeleteMarkerReplication` element to `Disabled` if using a tag\-based V2 rule\.

 To see your replication configuration version, you can use the `GetBucketReplication` API\.
 For more information see, [GetBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.